Emery Deep Mine

 (This "55 years" dated from 1907 when Ira Browning formed his San Rafael Fuel Company.)

 Browning Coal Company shipped a 75-car train of coal (5,600 tons) to a steel mill in Japan.
 The coal was trucked from the company's coal mine to a loading area adjacent to the D&RGW tracks in Salina.
 The loaded railroad cars were then shipped by D&RGW to Provo, where they were interchanged with Union Pacific for the trip to the port in southern California.
 It was test shipment to see if Utah coal was suitable for the steel mill's needs.
 (Salt Lake Tribune, August 30, 1970)

 In a news item about the Carbon Fuel coal mine in Hardscrabble canyon above Helper being forced to stop selling retail coal to local residential customers, the Browning coal mine near Emery was mentioned as a source of residential coal.
 (Helper Journal, August 22, 1974) (The Carbon Fuel mine was forced to stop selling retail coal because it was owned by McCulloch Oil company which had just signed a long-term contract with Midwestern utilities.
 Securities and stock trading laws do not allow coal to be sold to both utilities and local retail outlets.)

 Emery Mine Timeline

-The state originally issued a coal lease to Kemmerer Coal Company in January 1968 for a 20-year term.
+The state, in the interest of the state school trust lands, originally issued a coal lease to Kemmerer Coal Company in January 1968 for a 20-year term.
 Kemmerer Coal never mined the lease and eventually assigned it to the 50/50 joint venture of Consolidation Coal and Pittsburgh & Midway Coal.